RichardKnipe/Project-E-448/README.md

 # Project (E) 448 - 2024

+## Test Station Upgrade for Radiation Tests on Microcontroller Boards

-Final-year project for my BEng degree in Electrical and Electronics Engineering, entitled "Test Station Upgrade for Radiation Tests on Microcontroller Boards"
+Final-year project for my BEng degree in Electrical and Electronics Engineering, entitled ""

 The following YouTube video presents the project and includes a demo: